 These lemon macarons are delicious and so fun to make!
-Lemon-flavored almond meringue cookie sandwiches filled with a lemon cream cheese buttercream—what could be better?
+Lemon-flavored macaron shells filled with a lemon cream cheese buttercream and lemon curd... what could be better?

-Now that I feel like I have the recipe and technique figured out for macarons, my head is bursting with ideas for recipes.
+Now that I feel like I can consistently make decent macarons, my head is spinning with ideas for new recipes.
 From s'mores macarons to piña colada macarons, the possibilities are endless.
+And today, I'm coming at you with my latest macaron obsession!

-These lemon macarons are light and airy, and they're filled with a mouthwatering lemon cream cheese buttercream.
+These lemon macarons are light and airy, and they're filled with a mouthwatering lemon cream cheese buttercream and lemon curd.
 Plus, what's not to love about that bright yellow color?

-Let me show you how to make these macarons!
+Let me show you how to make 'em!

 Jump to: